FubarDevelopment/certbot-dns-windows/README.md

 # certbot auth hook

-Save `windows-dc-auth-hook.ps1` to `/etc/letsencrypt` and change the following variables:
+Save `certbot-dns-windows.ps1` to `/etc/letsencrypt` and change the following variables:

 - `$zone`: The name of the forward lookup zone
 - `$dnsServerHostName`: The fully qualified Windows DNS server we're logging in to
 - `$userName`: The name of the administrator user used for a login

+Important: Make the `certbot-dns-windows.ps1` script executable with: `chmod 755 /etc/letsencrypt/certbot-dns-windows.ps1`.

 # certbot command